A Taste of Home: Chef Brings Culinary Expertise to Military Life

-Michael Gunn, center operations coordinator at the Sentry Village United Service Organization (USO) and former chef, teaches a cooking class in the Sentry Village USO in Camp Humphreys, South Korea August 1, 2025.
-This was Gunn’s fifth class for the USO since he began teaching in May, helping soldiers and their spouses prepare different types of meals (Photo courtesy of the USO).
+Michael Gunn, center operations coordinator at the Sentry Village United Service Organization (USO) and former chef, poses for a photo in the Sentry Village USO on Camp Humphreys, South Korea August 25, 2025.
+Gunn has been teaching cooking classes with the USO, hosting two every month since May.
+(U.S. Army Reserve photo by Sgt.
+Devin McReynolds)

 |Date Taken: